Fukaya Categories as Categorical Morse Homology: Introduction

-where the first map is the counit of the adjunction.
+where the f\/irst map is the counit of the adjunction.

-Now suppose the exact Lagrangian sphere $S\subset M$ were rather a closed but noncompact exact Lagrangian cell $C\subset M$.
-To place it in a categorical context, let us now allow the Fukaya category $F(M)$ to contain closed but noncompact Lagrangian branes.
-Then one should have a similar exact triangle of functors
+Now suppose the exact Lagrangian sphere $S\subset M$ were rather a~closed but noncompact exact Lagrangian cell $C\subset M$.
+To place it in a~categorical context, let us now allow the Fukaya category $F(M)$ to contain closed but noncompact Lagrangian branes.
+Because $C \subset M$ is now a~cell, we will be able to work with the ${\mathbf Z}$-graded, $k$-linear stable category $\operatorname{Perf} F(M)$ of perfect modules.
+Then one expects to have a~similar exact triangle of functors

-where $\tau_C$ denotes the ``Dehn twist" around the cell $C\subset M$.
-It takes compact Lagrangian branes to noncompact Lagrangian branes which are asymptotically close to $C$ near infinity.
+where $\tau_C$ denotes the ``Dehn twist'' around the cell $C\subset M$.
+It takes compact Lagrangian branes to noncompact Lagrangian branes which are asymptotically close to $C$ near inf\/inity.

-Let us go one step further and consider the open exact symplectic submanifold $\frakj_{M^\circ}:M^\circ = M \setminus C \to M$.
+Let us go one step further and consider the open exact symplectic submanifold $\mathfrak j_{M^\circ}:M^\circ = M \setminus C \to M$.
 Assuming $C$ is in good position with respect to the exact symplectic structure, we should be able to realize $\tau_C$ as the monad of an adjunction

-where $j_{M^\circ*}$ is a fully faithful embedding.
-Here the functor $j_{M^\circ*}$ is geometric, built out of the inclusion $j_{M^\circ}$ and the Dehn twist $\tau_C$ near infinity.
-Its left adjoint $j_{M^\circ}^*$ is of a categorical origin, just as the left adjoint $i^!_C$ is of a categorical origin.
+where $j_{M^\circ*}$ is a~fully faithful embedding.
+Here the functor $j_{M^\circ*}$ is geometric, built out of the inclusion $j_{M^\circ}$ and the Dehn twist $\tau_C$ near inf\/inity.
+Its left adjoint $j_{M^\circ}^*$ is of a~categorical origin, just as the left adjoint $i^!_C$ is of a~categorical origin.

 Putting the above together, we obtain an exact triangle of functors